 Pour the breadcrumbs onto a plate or shallow bowl.

 Begin forming the crabless cakes.
-I use a ¼ C measuring cup to scoop evenly sized crab cakes from the mixture.
-Shape them into round disks, about ½ inch (1.5 cm) thick.
+I use a ¼ cup measuring cup to scoop evenly sized crab cakes from the mixture.
+Shape them into round disks, about ¾ inch (2 centimeters) thick.

 Place your shaped crab cake into the breadcrumbs.
 Scoop extra breadcrumbs on top and lightly press them into the crab cake.
 Carefully transfer the crab cake, coated in breadcrumbs, to your baking tray.